 Expats may find that working in Mozambique is slightly more complex than in the past.
 With the government trying to increase employment opportunities for locals, strict laws and regulations have been put in place for hiring foreigners.
 Employment of foreigners has been limited to jobs that require technical and professional skills and qualifications that are non-existent or insufficient in the country.

 This legislation makes job opportunities for expats difficult to come by.
 It is easiest for expats to find work in higher-level positions with local or international companies.
 Expats will also find that volunteering opportunities, working in education and community projects are more prevalent in the country.

 Job market in Mozambique

-Forestry is another sector that is increasing in importance.
+The largest sectors in the country include agriculture, tourism and transport.
+With the country's arable land, natural beauty and historical heritage, it's easy to understand why these sectors thrive.
+Approximately 70 percent of the population is employed in the agricultural sector.
+Forestry is another industry that is increasing in importance.
 Fishing is both an important source of food and a vital export earner.
-The manufacturing industry produces one quarter of the GDP, which include products of processed foods, textiles, fertiliser and other products.
-Mining operations produce coal, salt, gemstones, marble and other minerals.
+The manufacturing industry produces a quarter of Mozambique's GDP, which includes the production of processed foods, textiles, fertiliser and other products.
+Mining operations produce coal, salt, gemstones, marble and minerals.

 Finding a job in Mozambique

 Job search engines, career websites and social networking sites may be a good starting point.
 Facebook and LinkedIn often have groups dedicated to expats living and working in Mozambique.
 These sites and forums make it possible to speak to other expats who are already employed in the country.
 Word of mouth is highly regarded in Mozambique.
 Employers will often prefer hiring an expat who has been recommended by someone already working for the company.

 Consulting the local classifieds is also a viable option for finding employment in Mozambique.